CIS Elements of Endpoint Protection for SME and Enterprise

 - Application behaviour protection - Prevents apps from infecting the machine.
 (Signature-less).

 - Application hardening - Reduces vulnerability surface and proactively detects fingerprinting attempts used by advanced attacks.
-(Signature-less).
+(Signature-less, automated attacks).

 - Exploit mitigation - Proactively detect and block attempts to abuse vulnerabilities and remotely execute code on machine.